-Our perpetually mobile society has rapidly changed how families live – while we once stayed within close proximity to our relatives, we now frequently move and may only see family members a couple of times each year.
+Our perpetually mobile society has rapidly changed how families live from previous generations.
+While we once stayed within close proximity to our relatives, we now frequently move and see family members occasionally.
 This can make it challenging to watch over loved ones who are aging and want to remain at home.
-Often times, it takes extended periods of time to identify when an individual is struggling at home, but there are several indicators that they may require more home support.
-In the following, we will discuss five signs that care is needed and how to take steps to getting your loved one the assistance they require.
+Often times, it takes extended periods of time to identify when an individual is struggling at home.
+However, there are several indicators that they may require more home support.
+In the following blog, we will discuss five signs home care is needed and the next steps to getting your loved ones the assistance they require.

-- An empty fridge or a fridge full of spoiled food: Meal preparation requires many steps, from driving to the store and purchasing the food, bringing it into the house, putting it away, making the meal, and cleaning the fridge of food that has gone bad.
-An empty fridge or the presence of spoiled food can indicate that it is too difficult to drive to replenish the fridge, due to low energy, anxiety about driving, or simply not remembering to eat.
-Often times weight loss will accompany depression, as the individual is no longer interested in eating, even when it comes to their favorite foods.
+- An empty fridge or a fridge full of spoiled food: Meal preparation requires many steps from beginning to finished product.
+Challenging actions include driving to the store and purchasing groceries, unloading bags, making meals, and cleaning up afterward.
+An empty fridge or the presence of spoiled food can indicate it is too difficult to drive to replenish supplies.
+This can be due to low energy, anxiety about driving, or simply not remembering to eat.
+Sometimes weight loss will accompany depression as the individual loses interest in eating, even when it comes to favorite foods.

-- Mail piling up on the counter and lapses in paying bills: Dementia often results in people not being able to track linear periods of time, which makes it difficult to know when to pay bills, even if they are looking at a marked calendar.
-Additional junk mail and potential scams can be confused with phone and electric bills, making the simple act of sorting through mail a confusing and overwhelming experience.
+- Mail piling up on the counter and lapses in paying bills: Dementia often results in being unable to track time.
+This makes it difficult to know when to pay bills, even if looking at a marked calendar.
+The differences between junk mail, potential scams, and actual bills can be unclear, making the simple act of sorting through mail a confusing and overwhelming experience.

 - Wearing the same clothes repeatedly and an unkempt appearance: Doing laundry can be particularly daunting due to its physical nature.
-People who are easily fatigued or have chronic pain (especially back pain) are less likely to engage in self-care, so may wear the same clothes for days at a time, stop showering, and have other personal hygiene issues.
+People who fatigue easily or have chronic pain (especially back pain) are less likely to engage in self-care.
+This may appear through wearing the same clothes for multiple days, lack of showering, and other personal hygiene issues.

 - “Unknown” new damages to their car: Slower reflexes, confusion, poor vision, and many other factors can negatively impact the ability to drive, which will often result in minor “fender benders”.
 New bumps and scratches on the car, which the individual cannot account for (they may not even realize they have hit other cars or objects), is a big indicator that driving has become too difficult.

-- Isolation and withdrawal from favorite activities: Missing usual engagements can be due to a variety of reasons, from not having access to transportation, to not understanding scheduled times, to losing interest due to depression.
-Hopelessness, listlessness, and discontent are all feelings that should be addressed immediately.
+- Isolation and withdrawal from favorite activities: Missing usual engagements can be due to a variety of reasons.
+These can include not having access to transportation, not understanding scheduled times, or losing interest due to depression.
+Hopelessness, listlessness, and discontent are all feelings that need attention immediately.

-While these events can be alarming, it is important to address them immediately, as these issues do not typically develop overnight.
-Something as simple as having a home care visit, for a couple of hours a day, two to three days a week, can prevent these issues from turning into major problems.
-A home care agency (such a Nurses With Heart Home Care), can have an aide visit to help with grocery shopping, prepare a meal, and assist with bathing and grooming.
+While these events can be alarming, it is important to address them immediately, as issues do not typically develop overnight.
+Something as simple as a home care visit, for a couple of hours a day, two days per week, can prevent these issues from turning into major problems.
+A home care agency can have an aide visit to help with grocery shopping, meal preparation, and assist with grooming.
 They can drive the individual to their weekly bowling game and alleviate the anxiety of finding transportation, driving a car, and figuring out exactly what time they are meeting with their friends.
-Home care aides can also assist with light housekeeping, tackling those pile of laundry and recycling junk fliers and setting aside important mail to be addressed.
+Aides can also assist with light housekeeping, tackle those piles of laundry, recycle junk fliers, and set aside important mail.

-While many individuals are unsure about having a new person in their home, this is quickly offset by the needed assistance and knowledge that someone is their not only for their support, but for their safety as well.
-By being aware of these five signs that care is needed, family members can identify issues and quickly take steps to provide the assistance their loved one needs.
+Many individuals can be unsure about having a new person in their home.
+Helpful assistance and knowledge that someone is there to both support and ensure their safety can ease fears of new help.
+Being aware of the five signs home care is needed, family members can identify issues and quickly take steps to provide the assistance their loved one needs.

 For more information on types of home care that Nurses With Heart provides, check our Services page and for more resources for families caring for aging individuals, check out the resources at the National Council on Aging.